Adalab/proyecto-da-promo-d-modulo-4-team-4/README.md

 The analysis suggests that social media can be useful tools if used in a moderate and conscious manner.
 Implementing time limits would be beneficial to reduce negative effects and improve emotional well-being.

 ## 🛠️ Tools Used

-• Python and Jupyter Notebook
+🐍Python and Jupyter Notebook

-• Tableau
+📊 Tableau

-• Slack

-• Github
+😺 Github